ireydiak/anomaly_detection_NRCAN/README.md

 --batch-size [batch_size]
 ```

+## Parameters
+Our codebase was made to maximize the number of parameters a user can set without modifying the code while minimizing the argparse footprint.

+Global parameters are

 Our model contains the following parameters:
 - `-m`: selected machine learning model (**required**)
 - `-d`: path to the dataset (**required**)